ibm-cloud-docs/ContinuousDelivery/git_working.md

 {: important}

 Both GitHub and the Git command line are accessible alternatives to GitLab.
-{: note}
+{: tip}

 Don't store regulated data in files or issues within Git repos.
 The procedures for regulated data are currently not in place.
 {: tip}

 The [{{site.data.keyword.gitrepos}} tool integration](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-grit) supports teams to manage code and collaborate in many ways:

 * Manage Git repos through fine-grained access controls that keep code secure
 * Review code and enhance collaboration through merge requests
 * Track issues and share ideas through the issue tracker
 * Document projects on the wiki system

 Because this tool integration is built on GitLab Community Edition and hosted by IBM on the {{site.data.keyword.cloud_notm}} Platform, a few GitLab options are not available.
 For example, Delivery Pipeline provides continuous integration and continuous delivery for {{site.data.keyword.Bluemix_notm}}; therefore, the continuous integration features in GitLab are not supported.
 In addition, the admin functions are not available because they are managed by IBM.
 {: tip}